 - Confirm your API key is valid and has not expired.

-Server not starting (HTTP mode)
+Server not starting (self-hosted HTTP mode)

-- Ensure the port (default
+- Ensure port

-8000) is not already in use. - Check that
+8000is not already in use. - Check that

 TRANSPORT_MODE=httpis set. - Review server logs for startup errors.